 After your buzzy brunch, head over to the Outlets of Des Moines for some retail therapy.
 This high-end outlet mall is the only outlet in Greater Des Moines, and you get to spend your afternoon outside exploring options like Nike Outlet (new yoga pants?) or Vera Bradley for your matching luggage needs.
 You can even find a handy coupon book here.

 After you’ve burned off those mimosas and few dollars at the Outlet Mall, you’ll want to replenish some energy, and the options are endless downtown.
 Sushi and sake?
-Try Blue Sushi Sake Grill for a more festive atmosphere or Miyabi 9 for something for intimate.
+Try Blue Sushi Sake Grill for a more festive atmosphere or Miyabi 9 for something more intimate.
 Tapas and drinks?
 Try RoCA on Court Avenue or The Stuffed Olive on 3rd Street.
 Patio and people watching?
 You can’t go wrong with Malo, where the chips and guac, margaritas, and patio lights are a definite mood.

 Speaking of moods, paint and sip the night away at Bottle & Bottega, the quintessential girls' night out hot spot.
 You don’t have to be Picasso to have a great time creating your own masterpiece (it’s all relative, right?), fueled by your favorite bottle of wine and plenty of laughs.

 Early Bird gets the worm, right?
-Start your day with Cinnamon Roll Pancakes and Hash Holes (hash browns, bacon, and cheese all mixed and then deep fried) at Early Bird Brunch.
+Start your day with Cinnamon Roll Pancakes and Hash Holes (hash browns, bacon, and cheese all mixed and then deep-fried) at Early Bird Brunch.
 This new spot in West Des Moines is all the rage.
 With a nice mix of both breakfast and lunch options, as well as a full-service bar, this brunch hangout is worth the trip.

 Prefer your brunch paired with bingo?
 Smash Park in West Des Moines offers Brunch Bingo every Sunday from 11 a.m. – 1 p.m. with brunch, $2 breakfast cocktails and bingo, all on Iowa’s largest outdoor patio.

-Do you like history with a heavy dose of country charm and pop culture flair?
+Do you like history with a heavy dose of country charm and pop-culture flair?
 Head 30 minutes outside Des Moines to explore the famous Covered Bridges in picturesque Winterset.
 Home to the movie The Bridges of Madison County, there are six covered bridges and countless photo ops.
 If you plan your trip in October and there’s even a Covered Bridges festival with vendors, a parade, and covered bridge tours.

 Be sure to stop at the Covered Bridges Winery where you can learn about Iowa wines and take home plenty of bottles to commemorate your stop.
-Then head back to the city and stop at Jasper Winery, an estate style winery just minutes from downtown offering samples, flights and by the glass.
-Their Summer Concert Series’ on Thursdays from 6 – 9 p.m. (free!) is a great one-off girl’s night idea as well.
+Then head back to the city and stop at Jasper Winery, an estate-style winery just minutes from downtown offering samples, flights and by the glass.
+Their Summer Concert Series on Thursdays from 6 – 9 p.m. (free!) is a great one-off girl’s night idea as well.

 Looking to taste more?
 Head over to WineStyles in West Des Moines on your way back into town.
 They offer wine tastings every week, as well as a variety of wines available for purchase.
 They also sell cheese and chocolate.
 What more could a girl want?
 If you're more of a beer girl, don't worry, you can make a stop at BeerStyles as well!

-End the weekend with standing ovation by way of some of Des Moines’ underrated performing arts scene.
+End the weekend with a standing ovation by way of some of Des Moines’ underrated performing arts scene.
 Take in a Broadway show at the Des Moines Performing Arts Center, home to shows like Hamilton and Dear Evan Hansen.
-Or check out a concert or performance at the historic (and stunningly beautiful) Hoyt Sherman Place, built in 1877 and part of the Iowa Rock N’ Roll Hall of Fame.
+Or check out a concert or performance at the historic (and stunningly beautiful) Hoyt Sherman Place, built-in 1877 and part of the Iowa Rock N’ Roll Hall of Fame.
 Rock and roll all night, and party every day, indeed.
 We need to do this more often.